mhindawash/my_automation_suite/README.md

 # My Automation Suite
-Sandbox of my own custom automation test suite from the ground up.
+Sandbox of my own custom automation test suite from the ground up for my own custom website also from the ground up.